Apply to be a Supplemental Instruction Leader

 Requirements and duties as a Supplemental Instruction Leader

-• Attend a pre-semester training as well as bi-monthly meetings (typically held on Fridays).
+• Attend pre-semester training as well as bi-monthly meetings (typically held on Fridays).

-• Attend the the target course lecture and model ideal student behavior.
+• Attend the SI Class lectures and model ideal student behavior.

-• Prepare session plans for each SI session.
+• Prepare study session plans for each SI session.

 • Meet regularly with faculty teaching the supported course.